GeorgeDainton/CV/README.md

 #### Keen eye for detail

 - At Makers and post graduation one of my strongest coding skills is in debugging.
 I love to investigate stack traces for clues as to what might be wrong with the code, and I pride myself on being able to spot small syntactic errors.
-- Whiislt working at _The London Review of Books_ I oversaw a sizeable asset database, recording every item in the office from servers and air conditioning units to cables and stationery.
-This required paying close attention to warranty information and serial numbers, and had to be recorded and presented in a detiled yet user friendly way for other consulting the database.
+- At _The London Review of Books_ I oversaw a sizeable asset database, recording every item in the office from servers and air conditioning units to cables and stationery.
+This required paying close attention to warranty information and serial numbers, and had to be recorded and presented in a detailed yet user friendly way for other consulting the database.
-- As a set design assistant I construct backdrops and flooring for high budget fashion editiorials.
-These have to be flawless and smooth to prevent any adverse effects on film.
+- As a set design assistant I construct backdrops and flooring for high budget fashion editorials and runway shows.
+These have to be flawless and smooth to prevent any undesired effects on film.

 #### Clear communicator